Deduktiva/magnolia-python/Python/Doc/library/syslog.rst

    example, :func:`openlog` will be called on the first :func:`syslog` call (if :func:`openlog` hasn't already been called), and *ident* and other :func:`openlog` parameters are reset to defaults.

+   .. audit-event:: syslog.closelog "" syslog.closelog

+   .. versionchanged:: 3.12
+      This function is restricted in subinterpreters.
+      (Only code that runs in multiple interpreters is affected and the restriction is not relevant for most users.)
+      This may only be called in the main interpreter.
+      It will raise :exc:`RuntimeError` if called in a subinterpreter.

 .. function:: setlogmask(maskpri)